Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 importing the ML-Agents assets into it:

 1. Launch the Unity Editor and create a new project named "RollerBall".
+2. Make sure that the Scripting Runtime Version for the project is set to use .NET 4.
+(This is an experimental option in Unity 2017, but is the default as of 2018.3.)
 2. In a file system window, navigate to the folder containing your cloned ML-Agents repository.
 3. Drag the `ML-Agents` folder from `UnitySDK/Assets` to the Unity Editor